-Natural Resource Management is the management of the natural resources that make up Australia’s natural landscapes, such as land, water, soil, plants and animals.
+Natural Resource Management (NRM) is the management of the natural resources that make up Australia’s natural landscapes, such as land, water, soil, plants and animals.

 What is NRM?

+NRM is a collaborative, long-term approach where farmers, residents, businesses, and governments work together to keep our landscapes thriving.
 The Tasmanian Natural Resource Management Act 2002 (Amendments 2018) established a framework that includes the Tasmanian Natural Resource Management Council, which advises the minister on NRM issues; and three regional committees, with the role to develop and implement an NRM strategy for each region.

 NRM and the community